PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

 ### 3.1 Segment Routing Global State

-Verify SR-MPLS is enabled with correct SRGB/SRLB ranges:
+Verify that SR-MPLS is enabled and that the SRGB/SRLB ranges are correctly configured:
 ```bash
 show segment-routing
 show segment-routing global-block